 Paradise Falls cascades 40 feet (12 m) down the steep canyon into a huge pool in Wildwood Regional Park, hence its second name of Wildwood Falls.
-The year-round flow makes it one of the rare waterfalls that manage to get on well with the dry and hot climate of Thousand Oaks in the greater Los Angeles area.
-What's more, Paradise Falls is renowned among the top perennial falls within South California.
+The year-round flow makes it one of the rarest waterfalls that manages to get on well with the dry and hot climate of Thousand Oaks in the greater Los Angeles area.
+What's more, Paradise Falls is renowned among the top perennial falls within Southern California.

 When is the best time to visit Paradise Falls?

 The waterfall promises to impress regardless of the season, but we suggest that the best time of year to visit is September through May, excluding the sweltering summer months.
 Anyway, the temperature hovers around 70–80 °F (21–27 °C) in June and August and rarely plunges below 60 °F (16 °C) in winter.
 Note that the drop would be the most spectacular after rain.
 So keeping an eye on the weather forecast is also a great idea.
 Wildwood Park is open daily from 7:30 am until sunset.
 No matter what season you pick, make sure you bring along plenty of water.